-From September 2017, I will be teaching Land Law to Level 5 students and Equity and Successions tutorials to Level 6 students.
-I will also be assisting with Intellectual Property Law and acting as stage tutor for year 3.
+In September 2017, I taught Land Law to Level 5 students and Equity and Successions to Level 6 students.
+I also assisted with Intellectual Property Law and acted as stage tutor for Year 3.

 During my time at the University of Derby I have taught on the Undergraduate module Equity and Successions, as well as on the Postgraduate module National and International Sale of Goods.